-3.7 Classification
+3.6 Classification

-When a student has successfully met all the requirements to pass a qualification, the CGPA will be considered to determine the classification of the qualification.
+When a student has successfully met all the requirements to pass an undergraduate qualification, the CGPA will be considered to determine the classification of the qualification.
 Certificate level qualifications will have no classification.
-Diploma and higher- level qualifications (except Bachelors level) use the classifications "Distinction", "Merit", and "Pass" determined as per the table below.
+Diploma and higher-level qualifications (except Bachelors level) use the classifications "Distinction", "Merit", and "Pass" determined as per the table below.

-CGPA Range Classification

-3.50 ≤CGPA ≤ 4.00 Distinction

-2.75 ≤CGPA < 3.50 Merit

-CGPA < 2.75 Pass (no special classification)
+CGPA RangeClassification $3.50 \le CGPA \le 4.00$ Distinction $2.75 \le CGPA < 3.50$ MeritCGPA < 2.75Pass (no special classification)